 Static electricity can cause serious incidents such as fires and explosions unless certain precautions are observed.
-Petroleum gases
+Petroleum gases such as 1-butene are heavier than air and can travel along the ground toward distant ignition sources, which may cause an explosive flashback.

 Key operations which have the potential of generating a flammable atmosphere and/or static charge include tank and container filling, splash filling, tank cleaning, sampling, gauging, switch loading, filtering, mixing/agitation and vacuum truck operations.
 To minimize the hazard of static electricity during these operations, bonding and grounding may be necessary but may not by themselves be sufficient.
-For more information, refer to OSHA Standard 29 CFR 1910.110: "Storage and Handling of Liquified Petroleum Gases", National Fire Protection Association (NFPA) 77.
-"Recommended Practice on Static Electricity", and/or the American Petroleum Institute (API) Recommended Practice 2003.
-"Protection Against Ignitions Arising Out of Static, Lightning, and Stray Currents"
+For more information, refer to OSHA Standard 29 CFR 1910.110: "Storage and Handling of Liquified Petroleum Gases", National Fire Protection Association (NFPA) "Recommended Practice on Static 77.
+Electricity", and/or the American Petroleum Institute (API) Recommended Practice 2003, "Protection Against Ignitions Arising Out of Static, Lightning, and Stray Currents"